XcalableMP/manual/en/gmove.rst

 .. image:: ../img/gmove/gmove_cyclic.png

-Array "a" is distributed according to cyclic, array "b" is distributed according to block.
+Array a is distributed according to cyclic, array b is distributed according to block.

 In XMP/C, p[0] sends b[0] and b[4] to p[2] and p[3]. p[1] sends b[1] to p[2].
 Each element of p[2] and p[3] will be local copied.
 Similarly, in XMP/Fortran, p(1) sends b(1) and b(5) to p(3) and p(4). p(2) sends b(2) to p(3).
 Each element of p(3) and p(4) will be local copied.